Skip to content

 Notes

-Make-Ahead: You can make this up to five days ahead of time.
-Keep it in the refrigerator or freezer until you need it.
+Make-Ahead: I cook this 5 days ahead and keep it in the refrigerator until I need it.

 Nutrition